mattjoyce/vestig/README.md

 If configuration is present in the repo, prefer:
 - `config.yaml` checked in as an **example**
 - `config.local.yaml` for developer overrides (gitignored)

 ---

+## Schema Management (M0)

+Vestig's SQLite schema is managed via **schema.sql** as the **sovereign interface**.

+**For Fresh Databases:**
+- New databases are created from `src/vestig/core/schema.sql`
+- This file is the single source of truth for the schema structure
+- Schema changes are explicit and reviewable as SQL diffs in PRs

+**For Existing Databases:**
+- Legacy migration logic in `storage.py` handles backward compatibility
+- Additive migrations (ALTER TABLE) automatically upgrade old databases
+- Validation runs after migration to ensure schema correctness

+**Making Schema Changes:**
+1. Update `src/vestig/core/schema.sql` with new DDL
+2. Add migration logic to `storage.py:_migrate_existing_database()` for backward compatibility
+3. Update `_validate_schema()` to check new requirements
+4. Test both fresh and migrated databases
+5. Schema changes appear as SQL diffs in PRs for easy review

+**Files:**
+- `src/vestig/core/schema.sql` — Authoritative DDL for fresh databases
+- `src/vestig/core/storage.py` — Migration logic + validation

+This approach establishes schema as a reviewable contract while maintaining backward compatibility for existing users.

+---